 The Most Romantic Places to Stay on a Banff Honeymoon

 Being a small town in a national park, Banff doesn’t have a crazy number of hotels.
 But there are some romantic places to stay in Banff on your honeymoon.
+Here’s where we recommend!

 Banff Springs Hotel

-The first being the Banff Springs Hotel.
+One of the most romantic places to stay in Banff is the Banff Springs Hotel.
 None of the luxury hotels in Banff National Park are more iconic than the long-standing Banff Springs Hotel.

 When you glimpse this grand landmark for the first time, you’ll see why it’s known as The Castle of the Rockies.
 The hotel has seen guests from all over the world for more than 100 years.